-Here’s what I see: Somehow, in the day-to-day grind of work and bills and to-do lists, so many incredibly smart women–women with big vision, a ton of heart n’ hustle, and deep desires–lose sight of themselves and what they really want.
-It doesn’t feel like there’s room.
+Here’s what I see: Somehow, in the day-to-day grind of work and bills and to-do lists, so many incredibly smart women–women with big vision, a ton of heart n’ hustle, and deep desires–feel like there’s no room in their lives to actually create what they want.

 When they contemplate making bold moves so that they can feel happier and more fulfilled, they often feel one of two things: either they’re wild with creative energy but feel stuck in all the reasons why it can’t happen (lack of money, lack of time, lack of support, lack of confidence…), or they realize that they’re just too damned tired to add One More Thing–even if it is their own deepest desires for happiness–onto their plates.

 This, as you can imagine, is a problem.
-It’s a unique kind of guilty suffering to know that you have so much to be grateful for, yet you’re so often exhausted that you don’t truly enjoy it.
+It’s a unique kind of guilty suffering to know that you have so much to be grateful for and so much potential, yet feel like it’s just outside your grasp.

 So why don’t we trust ourselves?
 It’s different for everyone.
 Sometimes, it’s because we’ve never truly known ourselves, never really taken the time to understand who we are and what we want.
 Other times, life has shifted and we haven’t yet taken time to process the transition.
 Other times, it’s because we haven’t–deep, deep down really-really and truly-truly–healed the old voices of parents or authority figures who first conditioned us to doubt our capabilities.